exonum/exonum-java-binding/exonum-java-binding/launcher-plugins/README.md

 You need to specify every node in the network.

-Deadline height describes the maximum blockchain height for deployment process.
-Make sure to specify the value larger than current blockchain height.
+Deadline height describes the maximum blockchain height for the deployment process.
+Make sure to specify the value larger than the current blockchain height.

 ```yaml
 deadline_height: 20000